siyul-park/uniflow/docs/debugging.md

 (debug) breakpoints
 ```

-This command can also be executed using `bps`.
+This command can also be shortened to `bps`.

 ### Breakpoint